 Date for review to be initiated by

 Name of Academy/setting

 Name of child

 Date of birth

 Group/class/form

 Medical condition or illness

 Medicine

 Name/type of medicine (as described on the container)

 Expiry date

 Dosage and method

 Timing

 Special precautions/other instructions

 Are there any side effects that the Academy/setting needs to know about?

 Self-administration - y/n

 Procedures to take in an emergency

-NB: Medicines must be in the original con tainer as dispensed by the pharmacy
+NB: Medicines must be in the original container as dispensed by the pharmacy

 Contact Details

 Name

 Daytime telephone no.

 Relationship to child

 Address

 I understand that I must deliver the medicine personally to [agreed member of staff]

-Academy/setting staff administering medicine Academy/setting immediately, in writing, if the he medicine is stopped. owledge, accurate at the time of writing and I give consent to in accordance with the Academy/setting policy.
-I will inform the re is any change in dosage or frequency of the medication or i
+Academy/setting staff administering medic y knowledge, accurate at the time of writing and I give consent to sine in accordance with the Academy/setting policy.
+I will inform the there is any change in dosage or frequency of the medication or if

 Signature(s) Date